 Mr Dodson's argument that the issue at this point in time turns upon the forfeiture order and not the preservation order any more, is to my mind without substance.
 The forfeiture order, at this point in time is still subject to the lawful existence of the preservation order, as submitted by Mr Roux SC, appearing for the respondents.
 I agree.
-Therefore the respondents are entitled to lodge the "anticipation" application directed at the preservation order.
+Therefore the respondents are entitled to lodge the "anticipation" application directed at the preservation order.’

-After having considered all the circumstances I also arrived at the conclusion that the respondents' anticipation of the trial date did not prejudice the applicant in any way whatsoever.

-[21] Accordingly I found in favour of the respondents and the applicant's point in limine in this regard is dismissed.’
-Italicized and underlined for emphasis.

-[16] Mr Heathcote relying on the case of Stipp and Another v Shade Centre and Others furthermore submitted that in deciding whether or not it must grant a preservation of property order, the court should only look at the founding affidavit of the appellant (in this case the founding affidavit of the Prosecutor General in the preservation application) and if the allegations set out therein did not sustain a proper cause of action then that would be the end of the matter.
-He continued and argued that considering the founding papers of the Prosecutor General the preservation of property order should never have been granted.
+[16] Mr. Heathcote relying on the case of Stipp and Another v Shade Centre and Others furthermore submitted that in deciding whether or not it must grant a preservation of property order, the court should only look at the founding affidavit of the appellant (in this case the founding affidavit of the Prosecutor-General in the preservation application) and if the allegations set out therein did not sustain a proper cause of action, then that would be the end of the matter.
+He continued and argued that considering the founding papers of the Prosecutor-General, the preservation of property order should never have been granted.
+I pause to mention that that this court is neither faced with a s 58 (3) application wherein the preservation is to be rescinded on account of being erroneously sought or made, nor a s 91(4) (b) order wherein a rule nisi was issued.

-[17] Mr Boonzaier who appeared on behalf of the Prosecutor General argued that a preservation of property order is not an ex parte order of the kind contemplated in Rule 72 of this Court’s Rules and thus the procedural right contemplated in Rule 72(7) to anticipate the return day does not find application in a s 51 POCA application;.
-He argued that Rule 72 deals with common law ex parte applications.
+[17] Mr. Boonzaier who appeared on behalf of the Prosecutor-General argued that a preservation of property order is not an ex parte order of the kind contemplated in rule 72 of this court’s rules and thus the procedural right contemplated in rule 72(7) to anticipate the return day does not find application in a s 51 POCA application.
+He argued that rule 72 deals with common law ex parte applications.
 It prescribes the procedure for dealing with such applications.
 Rule 72(7) provides that any person against whom an order is granted ex parte may anticipate the return day on delivery of not less than 24 hours’ notice.

-[18] Mr Boonzaier proceeded and argued that the ex parte applications governed by Rule 72 differ from POCA s 51 applications in four fundamental respects, namely that:
+[18] Mr Boonzaier proceeded and argued that the ex parte applications governed by rule 72 differ from POCA s 51 applications in four fundamental respects, namely that:

-An applicant in a Rule 72 ex parte application has no right to have the application heard and decided on an ex parte basis.
+An applicant in a rule 72 ex parte application has no right to have the application heard and decided on an ex parte basis.
 He or she must persuade the court that proceeding ex parte is justified in the circumstances.
 By contrast, the applicant in a POCA s 51 application has the statutory right to proceed on an ex parte basis.
-The court is required by the Act to hear and decide the matter on that basis.

-In a Rule 72 ex parte application, Rules 72(4) and 72(5) prescribes that a person who has an interest which may be affected by the decision has the right to apply for leave to oppose and to file an affidavit in that regard, and that the court may grant or dismiss that application, and may adjourn the hearing on terms as to the filing of further affidavits.
-By contrast, in a POCA s 51 application, the Act prescribes that the court must make an order without the adduction of evidence by any person other than the applicant.
-This is the clearest possible indication that Rule 72 does not apply to a POCA s 51 application.
+In a rule 72 ex parte application, rules 72(4) and 72(5) prescribes that a person who has an interest which may be affected by the decision has the right to apply for leave to oppose and to file an affidavit in that regard, and that the court may grant or dismiss that application, and may adjourn the hearing on terms as to the filing of further affidavits.
+By contrast, in a POCA s 51 application, the Act prescribes that the court must make an order without the adducing evidence by any person other than the applicant.
+This is the clearest possible indication that rule 72 does not apply to a POCA s 51 application.